Kurisu-E/LearnHub/courses/En/note.md

 #### 08/15/2025 {RW}

 - She exhibits the idealism common to many advocates of sustainability, be it in food or in energy.

+#### 08/16/2025 {RW}

+- The firm has compared some of its other products favorably with Google's on that count before.

 ## Exams